reduxjs/redux/docs/recipes/WritingTests.md

 })
 ```

-### Reducers
+### Seducers

-A reducer should return the new state after applying the action to the previous state, and that's the behavior tested below.
+A seducer should return the new state after applying the action to the previous state, and that's the behavior tested below.

 #### Example